Traveling in South Africa: 10 Reasons Why Cape Town Should Top Your Bucket List

 Although our winters don’t get too cold, there are plenty of snowy spots just outside of Cape Town that allows for snowboarding, sledding, and making snow angels!

-Cape Town is a favorite destination for wine connoisseurs from around the world, and some of the best and oldest wine farms in the region can be found right in the city’s backyard.
+Cape Town is an ideal destination if you are looking to get a taste of the good life.
+In fact, it’s a favorite for wine connoisseurs from around the world, and some of the best and oldest wine farms in the region can be found right in the city’s backyard.

 While the Cape’s wine lands have spread to Stellenbosch, Paarl, Franschhoek and beyond, it all began in Constantia which has a wine-making tradition that spans more than 300 years.